 There are no consultations currently open.

 The PRI Initiative’s integrity is dependent both on the actions of the Initiative and collective commitment and good efforts of PRI signatories to the PRI Initiative, its objects and the implementation of the Principles.
 The Serious violations policy is one means to safeguard the reputation, integrity and good efforts of the PRI and its signatories.

-The purpose of the formal policy is to provide: the Board and Executive with a formal process to reference when there is an allegation of a serious violation; and assurance to signatories that there is a process and predictable response to a serious violation.
+The purpose of the formal policy was to provide: the Board and Executive with a formal process to reference when there is an allegation of a serious violation; and assurance to signatories that there is a process and predictable response to a serious violation.